opencog/atomspace/opencog/query/README.md

 * A "solution" is a graph that provides a grounding for the query.
-The solution must be self-consistent, in that each distinct variable has only one distinct grounding (for that solution) and the solution-graph is identical to the query-graph, after the variables are subtituted by thier grounds.
+The solution must be self-consistent, in that each distinct variable has only one distinct grounding (for that solution) and the solution-graph is identical to the query-graph, after the variables are substituted by their grounds.

 * A "satisfying set" is the set of groundings of variables that provide a consistent solution.